dolittle-platform/Authentication/README.md

 EOF
 ```

-### For minkube
+## Minikube port-forwarding
-set the socats to do the port forwarding for load balancers
+Set the socats to do the port forwarding for load balancers:
 ```shell
 ./socat.sh
 ```

+## Linux `host.docker.internal` fix
-also modify the coredns like this with uor own minikube ip:
+Modify the coredns like this with uor own minikube ip so that we can keep using `host.docker.internal` on Linux system:

 ```yaml
 apiVersion: v1